theopensystemslab/planx-new/README.md

 1. Clone this repository.
 You'll need to get some additional environment variable files that aren't published here.
 Find instructions for copying these in 1password under the AWS Staging IAM user role entry

-1. Run the following command to get everything (postgres, sharedb, api and hasura server processes) up and running `docker-compose up --build -d`
+1. Run `pnpm docker:up` from the project root to get everything (postgres, sharedb, api and hasura server processes) up and running and `pnpm docker:down` to stop all services. `pnpm docker:down-hard` will remove volumes (i.e. database data) and can be a useful hard reset when necessary.

 1. Move into the hasura directory `cd ../hasura.planx.uk` & install dependencies `pnpm i`.

-1. Open [Hasura's](https://hasura.io/) web console `pnpm start` & check that your Google email address is in the `users` table, if not then add it
+1. Open [Hasura's](https://hasura.io/) web console (`cd hasura.planx.uk` then `pnpm start`) & check that your Google email address is in the `users` table, if not then add it

 1. Move into the editor directory `cd ../editor.planx.uk` & install dependencies `pnpm i`.

-1. Start the dev server! `pnpm start` & open http://localhost:3000 & login with your GMail/Google email address
+1. Start the editor dev server! `pnpm start` & open `http://localhost:3000` & login with your GMail/Google email address

 ### Troubleshooting